tlberglund/gradle-liquibase-plugin/README.md

 Some things to keep in mind when setting up the ```liquibase``` block:

-1. We only need one activity for each type of activity.
+1. We only need one activity block for each type of activity.
 In the example above, the database credentials are driven by build properties so that the correct database can be specified at build time so that you don't need a separate activity for each database.

 2. By making the value of ```runList``` a property, you can determine the activities that get run at build time.
 For example, if you didn't need to